Introduction

 Face-to-face interaction serves as the best method for feedback sessions.
 This is because direct interaction not only conveys the necessary message but also provides a subtle method to understand that the message has been understood.

 The best practice is to avoid giving feedback in public.
-I use effectively timed feedback sessions to eliminate a major chunk of issues that may occur as repercussions.
-In some cases, I have encountered team members who would want to see the feedback in a written form before a conversation.
+Effectively timed feedback sessions can eliminate a major chunk of issues that may occur as repercussions.
+In some cases, team members would want to see the feedback in a written form before a conversation.

 When it comes to giving feedback to remote workers, ensure that you are connected to a stable video conferencing tool.
 Start on a positive note, and ensure that you understand the body language of your team members.
 This is essential to avoid misunderstandings.